-A minor in Humanities develops students" critical thinking skills through careful analyses of works of literature, philosophy, art and film.
+A minor in Humanities develops students' critical thinking skills through careful analyses of works of literature, philosophy, art and film.

-Required courses in minor (15 hours) Requirements include the courses listed below and 3 HUMN courses at the 3300 or 4300 level.
+Requirements include the courses listed below and 3 HUMN courses at the 3300 or 4300 level.
 Students are strongly encouraged to take HUMN 4375 as one of their elective classes.

-HUMN 1301 Humanities Credit Hours: 3 HUMN 3375 Ideas in Transition Credit Hours: 3 Additional Information HUMN 3375 is a topics class and may be repeated for credit toward the minor when the topic varies.
+HUMN 1301 Humanities Credit Hours: 3 HUMN 3375 Ideas in Transition Credit Hours: 3

+HUMN 3375 is a topics class and may be repeated for credit toward the minor when the topic varies.